The Basics: Overview

 Call your doctor’s office or health center to schedule the test.
 Be sure to ask for a complete lipid profile — and find out what instructions you’ll need to follow before the test.
 For example, you may need to fast (not eat or drink anything except water) for 8 to 12 hours before the test.

-You may also want to print these questions to ask your doctor about cholesterol [PDF - 121 KB] and take them to your appointment.
+You may also want to print these questions to ask your doctor about cholesterol and take them to your appointment.

 What about cost?

-Cholesterol testing is covered under the Affordable Care Act, the health care reform law passed in 2010.
+Under the Affordable Care Act, insurance plans must cover cholesterol testing.
 Depending on your insurance plan, you may be able to get your cholesterol checked at no cost to you.
-For more information about other services covered by the Affordable Care Act, visit HealthCare.gov.
+Check with your insurance company to find out more.

 Keep track of your cholesterol levels.